bitsfight/v2p.bitsfight.xyz/docs/privacy.md

 # Privacy Policy

-We don't collect your personal information, we don't upload your photos, and we don't even have a server.
+We don't collect any of your personal information, we don't upload your photos or videos, and we don't even have a server.
+So your data remain private and completely isolated from us.

 ## Contact Us